spencertipping/caterwaul-splunge/src/splunge.md

 # Transformations

 Transformations act on dimensions and bounding boxes.
-They can modify space in any way that preserves the monotonicity properties of stacks.
-(They can also violate the property, but doing so may cause incorrect render output.)
+They can modify space in any way that preserves basic rectangular properties.
 In addition to transforming things forwards, they must also provide inverses.
 This allows externally-generated points such as mouse input to be mapped back through the transformation into logical space for event processing.

 Splunge comes with three transformations.
 One, the arctangent transform, is used to visually compress data along an axis.
 The axis that it transforms is compressed from (-∞, ∞) to (-1, 1), and monotonicity properties are preserved.
 Another is the cartesian_to_polar transform, which converts two axes into magnitude and angle and is suitable for turning bar charts into ring charts.
 The third is bounding,